-One of the most common mistakes made when installing James Hardie siding is not using proper nailing techniques.
+One of the most common installation issues with James Hardie siding is improper nailing techniques.
 The nails must be driven into the studs at a 45-degree angle and spaced no more than 6 inches apart.
 If the nails are not properly placed, it can cause the siding to become loose or even fall off over time.

 It’s also important to use galvanized nails that are specifically designed for use with James Hardie siding.
 These nails have a special coating that helps prevent corrosion and rusting, which can weaken the siding over time.